 While interviews are typically scheduled, remember that every time you call the admissions office you are being interviewed – whether you speak with a student, administrative assistant or admissions director.
 Notes are usually made in prospective student files.

-Deanna is available to answer general inquiries regarding the Baylor MBA program.
+Laurie is available to answer questions regarding the MBA program.